 I found these for a lower price at Target, but they only had one in stock.
 Amazon to the rescue.
 They have the inventory and a lot of different shapes and sizes to choose from.

 It took at least two coats to cover the old paint in all areas.
-(In all, we covered two shades of yellow, a light green, and tan with this color.)
+(Throughout the house, we covered two different shades of yellow, a light green, and tan with this color.)